HaufeTechnicalChallengeUser/RickAndMortyServer/README.md

 The first command to run is `npm i` to install dependencies.
 You can see all the dependencies and scripts in `package.json` file.

+After that, you need to bluid the server with `npm run build`.

 Then, to start the project, run `npm run dev`.
 The project will open in [http://localhost:8000](http://localhost:8000) to check it in the browser.